wp-plugins/stripe-woocommerce-addon/readme.txt

 2015.08.26 - Version 1.0.5

 	1. API upgrade to 2015-08-19 for Stripe.
-	2. Removal of tracking code for usage stas.
-	3. Minor Bugfixes and performance improvement.
+	2. Minor Bugfixes and performance improvement.

 2015.08.20 - Version 1.0.4